tonethar/IGME-330-Master/notes/HW-ajax-3.md

 <hr>

 ## V. Submission
+- We are not collecting this!
+Instead, use it it as a resource to complete [HW - Technobabble Generator V - XML](HW-technobabble-5.md)

 - Putting your files in a containing folder named **ajax-3/** probably makes sense
 - See the dropbox for submission instructions